cwells/doc2/README.rst

 =====
 About
 =====
 doc2.py is a utility for converting XML documents into various text formats (wiki markups, reStructuredText, etc).
+It was developed for, and tested against the Nginx XML documentations sources, so YMMV.
+Patches that provide generalization welcome.

 usage::